prabeesh/prabeesh.github.io/content/blog/a-simple-cuda-program.md

 ---
-title: "Simple CUDA Program Example: GPU Programming Fundamentals with Parallel Computing"
+title: "A Simple CUDA Program: Squaring 64 Numbers on the GPU"
 date: 2013-03-07T11:00:00+05:30
 author: Prabeesh Keezhathra
-tags: [CUDA, GPU Programming, Parallel Computing, NVIDIA, High-Performance Computing, C Programming]
+tags: [CUDA, GPU Programming, Parallel Computing, NVIDIA, C Programming]
 keywords:
   - CUDA programming tutorial
-  - GPU programming examples
-  - CUDA kernel development
+  - CUDA kernel example
-  - nvcc compiler usage
-  - cudaMalloc cudaMemcpy examples
+  - cudaMalloc cudaMemcpy
-  - parallel computing CUDA
+  - nvcc compiler
   - NVIDIA GPU programming
-  - CUDA memory management
-  - GPU kernel launch
 description: A simple CUDA program that computes the squares of 64 numbers on the GPU.
 Covers memory allocation, host-device transfer, and kernel launch.
 ---
-This blog post is an introduction to the world of GPU programming with CUDA.
-We will cover the fundamental concepts and tools necessary to get started with CUDA, including:

-- The steps involved in a typical GPU program, such as allocating storage on the GPU, transferring data between the CPU and GPU, and launching kernels on the GPU to process the data.
-- How to use the Nvidia C Compiler (nvcc) to compile CUDA code and follow conventions like naming GPU data with a "d" prefix.
-- Key functions like cudaMalloc and cudaMemcpy that are used to allocate GPU memory and transfer data between the host and device.
-- The kernel launch operator and how to set the number of blocks and threads in the grid, as well as how to pass arguments to the kernel function.
-- The importance of error checking in CUDA code.

-To help illustrate these concepts, provided a simple example code that computes the squares of 64 numbers using CUDA.
-By the end of this post, you will have a basic foundation in GPU programming with CUDA and be ready to write your own programs and experience the performance benefits of using the GPU for parallel processing.

-In my [previous post](/blog/2013/02/22/introduction-to-parallel-programming/) I wrote about an introduction to parallel programming with CUDA.
-In this post explaining a simple example CUDA code to compute squares of 64 numbers.
-A typical GPU program consists of following steps.
+Following on from my [introduction to parallel programming](/blog/2013/02/22/introduction-to-parallel-programming/), this post walks through a simple CUDA program that computes the squares of 64 numbers on the GPU.
+The source is on [GitHub](https://github.com/prabeesh/CUDA-code-square/blob/master/square.cu).

+## A typical GPU program

+A typical CUDA program follows four steps:

-    1- CPU allocates storage on GPU
+1. CPU allocates storage on the GPU
-    2- CPU copies input data from CPU to GPU
+2. CPU copies input data from CPU to GPU
-    3- CPU launch kernels on GPU to process the data 4- CPU copies result back to CPU from GPU
+3. CPU launches kernels on the GPU to process the data
+4. CPU copies the result back from GPU to CPU

+## Compiling

 ```c
 nvcc -o square square.cu
 ```

-Here is instead of running the regular C compiler we are running *nvcc*, the Nvidia C Compiler.
-The output is going to go an executable called square and our input file is "square.cu". cu is the convention for how we name.Source code is available on [github](https://github.com/prabeesh/CUDA-code-square/blob/master/square.cu)
+Instead of the regular C compiler, we use `nvcc`, the NVIDIA C Compiler.
+The output is an executable called `square` and the input file is `square.cu`. `.cu` is the convention for CUDA source files.

+## The host code

-We are going to walk through the CPU code first. <!--more-->
+We'll walk through the CPU side first. <!--more-->

 ```c
 int main(int argc, char ** argv) {
     const int ARRAY_SIZE = 64;